juhoinkinen/Annif-wiki/Project-configuration.md

 This way the results will be combined using a weighted average.
 In the above case the results from the `fasttext` backend will be weighted so that they are twice as important as the ones from `tfidf`.
 When not specified, the default weights for a backend is 1.

-The [[Backend: Ensemble|ensemble]] backend provides a more general way of combining results from multiple backends.
+The [[ensemble|Backend: Ensemble]] backend provides a more general way of combining results from multiple backends.

 # Analyzers for a project